-Finally, I went to my tried-and-true “Aggressive Prayer of the Psalmist” from my Prayer Rain book.
+To offset the sense of adversity I felt was coming my way, I went to my tried-and-true “Aggressive Prayer of the Psalmist” from my Prayer Rain book.
 Don’t let the term “prayer” fool you.
 This book is a book of sorcery and magick, even if the author uses the name of Jesus.
 It’s a powerful book of spells.
 Some work better than others, but I almost always get results.

 I use the “Aggressive Prayer of the Psalmist” any time I have to deal with a strong personality or someone who is especially stubborn, authoritative, or power-tripping.
 It’s just a good all-around prayer to use when you are facing very tough opposition from a group or individual.